EmmanuelSHS/LeetCode/README.md

 	Return the starting gas station's index if you can travel around the circuit once, otherwise return -1.

+lint_majority_number_ii.py:

+	Given an array of integers, the majority number is the number that occurs more than 1/3 of the size of the array.
+Provide with a O(n) running time & O(1) space algorithm.

 ### Hashing
 LINT_2_sum.cpp: